michalsn/codeigniter-tags/docs/basic_usage.md

 !!! warning

-    Be sure to validate your tags before saving them.
+    Be sure to **validate** your tags before saving them.
 You should validate things like: maximum lenght, allowed characters etc.
-    The maximum length of a single tag is 32 characters.
+    The maximum length of a single tag is **32 characters**.

 !!! note

     Very nice library that can help you managing tags on a frontend is [tagify](https://github.com/yairEO/tagify).
-    Remember that validating tags on the frontend is not enought - you need backend validation too.
+    Remember that validating tags on the frontend is not enought - you need **backend validation** too.

 !!! note